ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 As you can see, the implementations are exactly the same as for the `DateOnlyValueRetriever` and `DateOnlyValueComparer` classes, but now for the `Temperature` type.

-The last step is to register the custom value retrievers and value comparers.
+The last step is to register the custom value retrievers and comparers.
 We can use a `BeforeTestRun` hook as shown in the following code snippet:

 ```csharp
 [BeforeTestRun]